 As a Jewish school, holiday celebrations are part of the cycle of the school year.
 Both within the classrooms and as a larger school community, the power and excitement of holidays are felt.
 Holidays give us an opportunity to truly live a life inspired by joyful Judaism.
 Students look forward to casting bread into the Charles River in anticipation of Rosh Hashanah, shaking the lulav and etrog in the Sukkah on Sukkot, lighting the Chanukah candles for Chanukah, being part of a costume parade on Purim, and many more such joyful representations of Jewish life.

 Rashi students develop a deep engagement with Israel through the study of Israeli culture and history.
 Through our ongoing relationship with the Leo Baeck School in Haifa, our Grade 8 students and their Israeli peers travel and learn together in both Israel and the Boston area.
 These travels create real and lasting connections between our students and their Israeli peers, and it plants the seed of ahavat Yisrael (love of Israel) within our graduates.

 Rabbi Sharon Clevenger joined Rashi more than a decade ago and is Dean of Jewish Learning, overseeing all Jewish studies and Jewish life.
-Additionally, Rabbi Micah Citrin of Temple Beth David in Westwood serves in a part-time capacity as our songleader during all worship services.

 Dean of Jewish Learning